Ahsanul-kabir/krrishir-kotha-client/README.md

 [Click to Open Live Website](https://krrishir-kotha.web.app/)

 ___
-### Features
-- Fully Responsive Design.
-- Google Login Form.
-- Admin Panel to manage full access.
+# Overview
-- Option to add or remove services.
+1. Service Website including admin panel to add or remove services.
-- Customers can login with their email and leave a review which will show on the site.
-___

-### Technology Used
-- React.js
-- React Router
-- React Hook Form
-- Font Awesome Icon
-- React Elastic Carousel
-- Node.js
-- Express.js
-- MongoDB
-- Firebase Authentication
-- JWT Token
-- HTML
-- CSS
-- Bootstrap
+2. Form to leave review for the clients to show on homepage.
+3. Option for Admin to add more services to homepage.

+# Technology Used: HTML, CSS, Bootstrap, React.js, Node.js, Express.js, Mongodb, Firebase